nomad-cli/houston/README.md

 In a production application, you will probably want to schedule or queue notifications into a background job.
 Whether you're using [queue_classic](https://github.com/ryandotsmith/queue_classic), [resque](https://github.com/defunkt/resque), or rolling you own infrastructure, integrating Houston couldn't be simpler.

 Another caveat is that Houston doesn't manage device tokens for you.
-Infrastructures can vary dramatically for these kinds of things, so being agnostic and not forcing any conventions here is more a feature than a bug, perhaps.
-Treat it the same way as you would an e-mail address, associating one or many for each user account.
+You can roll your own infrastructure, or use [Rack::PushNotification](https://github.com/mattt/rack-push-notification).

-_That said, a simple web service adapter, similar to [Rack::CoreData](https://github.com/mattt/rack-core-data) is in the cards._
+> This project is part of a series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
+Be sure to check out its sister projects: [GroundControl](https://github.com/mattt/GroundControl), [SkyLab](https://github.com/mattt/SkyLab), [houston](https://github.com/mattt/houston), and [Orbiter](https://github.com/mattt/Orbiter).

 ## Installation